 2. From whom do you need to gather information?

 Who should you include in the sample?
 How will the sample be selected?
 Are there any geographic restrictions?
 Can false respondents be avoided?
 That is, can someone other than the invited individual respond to the survey?
 Do you need to gather information from everyone in your organization or from all of your customers or will a representative sampling suffice?
 How many people must complete the survey to give the ‘best’ results?
 Do you need to worry about statistical significance?
 How do you know?

 3. What method(s) are most appropriate to use in gathering information?

 Is an online questionnaire the best way to gather data?
-Or, will interviews and focus groups supplement information gathered in online questionnaires?
-If budgets allow, questionnaires may gather initial, broad-based information which is later discussed, refined and clarified in one on one interviews.
+Will interviews and focus groups supplement information gathered in online questionnaires?
+If budgets allow, questionnaires may gather initial, broad-based information which is later discussed, refined, and clarified in one on one interviews.

 It is important to consider the advantages and disadvantages of using any one method of survey research.
 And when using online questionnaires, efficacy depends on options provided by the vendor, so be sure to clarify what your selected survey research firm provides.